Refractive error: Genetics

 There is evidence to suggest genetic predilection for refractive error.
 Individuals that have parents with certain refractive errors are more likely to have similar refractive errors.

 The Online Mendelian Inheritance in Man (OMIM) database has listed 261 genetic disorders in which myopia is one of the symptoms.
 Myopia may be present in heritable connective tissue disorders such as: Knobloch syndrome (OMIM 267750); Marfan syndrome (OMIM 154700); and Stickler syndrome (type 1, OMIM 108300; type 2, OMIM 604841).
-Myopia has also been reported in X-linked disorders caused by mutations in loci involved in retinal photoreceptor function (NYX, RP2, MYP1) such as: autosomal recessive congenital stationary night blindness (CSNB; OMIM 310500); retinitis pigmentosa 2 (RP2; OMIM 312600); Bornholm eye disease (OMIM 310460).
+Myopia has also been reported in X-linked disorders caused by mutations in loci involved in retinal photoreceptor function (NYX, RP2, MYP1) such as: autosomal recessive congenital stationary night blindness (CSNB; OMIM 310500); retinitis pigmentosa 2 (RP2; OMIM 312600); and Bornholm eye disease (OMIM 310460).

 Many genes that have been associated with refractive error are clustered into common biological networks involved in connective tissue growth and extracellular matrix organization.
 Although a large number of chromosomal localisations have been associated with myopia (MYP1-MYP17), few specific genes have been identified.

 Environmental

 In studies of the genetic predisposition of refractive error, there is a correlation between environmental factors and the risk of developing myopia.
 Myopia has been observed in individuals with visually intensive occupations.
 Reading has also been found to be a predictor of myopia in children.
 It has been reported that children with myopia spent significantly more time reading than non-myopic children who spent more time playing outdoors.
+Additionally, focusing on near objects for long periods of time - such as when reading, looking at close screens, or writing - has been associated with myopia.
 Socioeconomic status and higher levels of education have also been reported to be a risk factor for myopia.
+Blepharoptosis can also induce refractive errors.

+Normal refraction

+In order to see a clear image, the eye must focus rays of light on to the light-sensing part of the eye – the retina, which is located in the back of the eye.
+This focusing – called refraction – is performed mainly by the cornea and the lens, which are located at the front of the eye, the anterior segment.

+When an eye focuses light correctly on to the retina when viewing distant objects, this is called emmetropia or being emmetropic.
+This means that the refractive power of the eye matches what is needed to focus parallel rays of light onto the retina.
+A distant object is defined as an object located beyond 6 meters (20 feet) from the eye.

+When an object is located close to the eye, the rays of light from this object no longer approach the eye parallel to each other.
+Consequently, the eye must increase its refractive power to bring those rays of light together on the retina.
+This is called accommodation, and is accomplished by the eye thickening the lens.